RecursiveWren/Practicum2/README.md

 ![alt tag](https://github.com/RecursiveWren/Practicum2/blob/master/Practicum%20graphs2.png)

 # Next Steps
-* Create confusion matrix in Python, using the axis as the images rather than the label numbers, to be able to determine which images are most commonly mis-classified.
+* Create confusion matrix in Python, using the images along the x and y axis, rather than the label numbers, in order to determine which images are more commonly mis-classified.
-* Work further with model train to achieve higher accuracy
+* Work further with model parameters to achieve higher accuracy.